yasirbhutta/yasirbhutta.github.io/ms-word/docs/basics.md

 ## Multiple Choice (Select the best answer)

-Which of the following is NOT an advantage of a word processor compared to a typewriter?
+> Which of the following is NOT an advantage of a word processor compared to a typewriter?

- a) Edit documents without retyping the entire thing
+ 1. [ ] Edit documents without retyping the entire thing
- b) Insert images, sounds, and charts into documents
+ 2. [ ] Insert images, sounds, and charts into documents
- c) Save documents for future use
+ 3. [ ] Save documents for future use
- All of the above
+ 4. [ ] All of the above

- What is the MAIN purpose of Microsoft Word?
+ > What is the MAIN purpose of Microsoft Word?

- a) To create presentations
+ 1. [ ] To create presentations
- b) To browse the internet
+ 2. [ ] To browse the internet
- c) To manage email
+ 3. [ ] To manage email
- d) To create and edit text documents
+ 4. [ ] To create and edit text documents

-What keyboard shortcut can be used to save a document?
+> What keyboard shortcut can be used to save a document?

- a) Ctrl+P
+ 1. [ ] Ctrl+P
- b) Ctrl+S
+ 2. [ ] Ctrl+S
- c) Ctrl+O
+ 3. [ ] Ctrl+O
- d) Ctrl+F
+ 4. [ ] Ctrl+F

-What is the difference between "Save" and "Save As" commands?
+> What is the difference between "Save" and "Save As" commands?

- a) "Save" creates a new document, while "Save As" saves an existing one.
+ 1. [ ] "Save" creates a new document, while "Save As" saves an existing one.
- b) "Save" saves the document with the current name, while "Save As" allows you to choose a new name or location.
+ 2. [ ] "Save" saves the document with the current name, while "Save As" allows you to choose a new name or location.
- c) "Save" is only available for new documents, while "Save As" can be used for both new and existing documents.
+ 3. [ ] "Save" is only available for new documents, while "Save As" can be used for both new and existing documents.
- d) There is no difference; they both do the same thing.
+ 4. [ ] There is no difference; they both do the same thing.

-Which document view displays the document as it will appear when printed?
+> Which document view displays the document as it will appear when printed?

- a) Full Screen Reading
+ 1. [ ] Full Screen Reading
- b) Web Layout
+ 2. [ ] Web Layout
- c) Outline
+ 3. [ ] Outline
- d) Print Layout
+ 4. [ ] Print Layout

-Where can you find the current page number and total word count in a Word document?
+> Where can you find the current page number and total word count in a Word document?

- a) On the Title bar
+ 1. [ ] On the Title bar
- b) In the status bar
+ 2. [ ] In the status bar
- c) On the Ribbon
+ 3. [ ] On the Ribbon
- d) In the File menu
+ 4. [ ] In the File menu

- The Quick Access Toolbar in Word provides:
+ > The Quick Access Toolbar in Word provides:

- a) A customizable list of frequently used commands.
+ 1. [ ] A customizable list of frequently used commands.
- b) Access to all menus and options in the Ribbon.
+ 2. [ ] Access to all menus and options in the Ribbon
- c) Information about the current document.
+ 3. [ ] Information about the current document.
- d) Options for saving and closing files.
+ 4. [ ] Options for saving and closing files.

- When using "Save As," you can:
+ > When using "Save As," you can:

- a) Create a new document with the same name as an existing one.
+ 1. [ ] Create a new document with the same name as an existing one.
- b) Save a copy of an existing document with a different name or location.
+ 2. [ ] Save a copy of an existing document with a different name or location.
- c) Choose a file format different from the original document.
+ 3. [ ] Choose a file format different from the original document.
- d) All of the above.
+ 4. [ ] All of the above.

 ## Fill in the Blanks